 1) Once you wake up, the brain is in dire need of glucose which only your breakfast can provide.
 It is essential to restore your blood glucose levels which have dipped during the past few hours while asleep.

-2) Most importantly, breakfast provides you with essential nutrients and vitamins to get going.
+2) Most importantly,a healthy breakfast provides you with essential nutrients and vitamins to get going.
 Thinking that highly nutritious meals for lunch and dinner will make up for the skipped breakfast, then you are sadly mistaken.
 Even if your entire day’s meals are loaded with nutrients, you will never be able to catch up with the ones you were supposed to get from breakfast.

 3) When we do not eat breakfast and start our workday, the body starts craving for food after a few hours.
 From experience, you know you will eat what is easily available and possibly unhealthy, such as a pack of biscuits, chips, chocolates or even ice cream.
 End result?
 Weight-gain!